-Some students will also have a preventer inhaler, which is usually taken morning and night, as prescribed by the doctor/nurse.
+Some students will also have a preventer inhaler, which is usually taken morning and night, as prescribed by the students own healthcare provider.
 This medication needs to be taken regularly for maximum benefit.
-Students should not bring their preventer inhaler to School as it should be taken regularly as prescribed by their doctor/nurse at home.
+Students should not bring their preventer inhaler to School as it should be taken regularly as prescribed by the students own healthcare provider.
 However, if the student is going on a residential trip, we are aware that they will need to take the inhaler with them so they can continue taking their inhaler as prescribed.

-Students are encouraged to always carry their reliever inhaler on them.
+School policy states students must always carry their reliever inhaler on them at all times.
 If a student anticipates being away from their inhaler (for example, during PE or swimming), they must hand it into their teacher at the beginning of the lesson, so it is always easily accessible.

 In the normal course of events, students would be expected to administer their own asthma medication.
 In an emergency and when a student feels unable to treat themselves, assistance may be required from a staff member.
 See "asthma attack" on page 5.
-If there are any concerns over a student's ability to use their inhaler, they should be referred to the School nurse who can advise parents/guardians to arrange a review with their GP/nurse.
-Please refer to the Medication Administration Policy for further details about administering medicines.
+If there are any concerns over a student's ability to use their inhaler, they should be referred to the Medical team who can advise parents/guardians to arrange a review with the students own healthcare provider.
+Please refer to the Administration of Medication Policy for further details about administering medicines.